tanmatt/QuoteOfTheDay/README.md

 - Wed Feb 14 07:00:07 2024 | The aim of art is to represent not the outward appearance of things, but their inward significance. - Aristotle
 - Thu Feb 15 07:00:07 2024 | You will never be happy if you continue to search for what happiness consists of.
 You will never live if you are looking for the meaning of life. - Albert Camus
 - Fri Feb 16 07:00:06 2024 | Let it be your constant method to look into the design of people's actions, and see what they would be at, as often as it is practicable and to make this custom the more significant, practice it first upon yourself. - Marcus Aurelius
+- Sat Feb 17 07:00:06 2024 | Think of all the beauty still left around you and be happy. - Anne Frank